Hospital ACCamargo plans to stop treating cancer patients through SUS as of December

-SÃO PAULO – Reference in the treatment of cancer in Sao Paulo, the ACCamargo hospital should stop seeing patients from the Unified Health System (SUS) from December this year.
+SÃO PAULO – A reference in cancer treatment in São Paulo, the ACCamargo hospital should stop serving patients from the Unified Health System (SUS) as of December this year.
 The information, anticipated by the newspaper Folha de S. Paulo, was confirmed this Monday, 15, by the institution.
 The City Hall reported that it has held meetings with the hospital “in order to evaluate the possibility of continuing assistance to the population”.

 “The current agreement with the Municipality of São Paulo to care for SUS patients will not be renewed,” said ACCamargo hospital in a statement.
 The institution stressed that the decision is part of a new phase of the network, which provides for expanding operations to more regions and, thereby, improving medical practice in oncology throughout Brazil.